Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 What is the current tariff rate on preparations of vegetables, fruit, nuts from China?

-As of March 2026, preparations of vegetables, fruit, nuts from China face a base tariff of 10% under Section 122.
-Additional Section 301 tariffs of 25-100% apply.
-The effective rate can be up to 35%.
+As of mid-2026, preparations of vegetables, fruit, nuts from China face a base tariff of 10% under Section 122.
+Section 301 tariffs of 25-100% also apply to covered Chinese goods.
+The effective rate is about 35% on the most-affected products.

 Will the tariff on preparations of vegetables, fruit, nuts from China change?